Joy Behar's Viral Tweet Wishing President Donald Trump's Death In Trump Tower Fire Is FAKE News

 Despite the claims, Joy Behar’s Twitter account has not been active since her last March 22 tweet.
 The tweet was a clip from the show in which she was seen talking about the mating habits of animals.

-After the fake tweet went viral, an official statement was released from The View on their Twitter handle that read the following:
+After the fake tweet went viral, an official statement was released from The View on their Twitter handle that reads as follows.

 An image of what appears to be a tweet from @JoyVBehar commenting about the president has been circulating on social media.
 The tweet did not come from Joy and was completely fabricated.